Services & Organisation Committee - June 2024

 Executive Officers

-Acting Chief Executive Officer, Larry Sengstock Director Infrastructure Services, Shaun Walsh Director Community Services, Kerri Contini Director Development & Regulation, Richard MacGillivray
+Acting Chief Executive Officer, Larry Sengstock Acting Director Infrastructure Services, Shaun Walsh Director Community Services, Kerri Contini Director Development & Regulation, Richard MacGillivray

 AI-Generated Meeting Insight